We’ve worked with hundreds of churches across the globe. We’ve seen what makes churches thrive and what makes them deteriorate.

 “Leaders of growing churches do not use lay workers as “helpers” in attaining their goals and fulfilling their visions.
 Rather, leaders invert the pyramid of authority so they assist Christians to attain the spiritual potential God has for them,” says Christian A. Schwarz.

-One tool you can use for this is our program called “Train Your Team.”
+One tool you can use is our Team Training resources.
 It’s a series of videos you can watch at the beginning of your team meetings or share with your leaders to watch on their own.
 It will help them develop core leadership skills.